Skip to Content

 And, just like that, you’ve linked a text to a heading in your Google Docs document.

-Don’t you worry if you made a mistake; you can always remove the hyperlink in Google Docs in a jiffy.
+Don’t worry if you made a mistake; you can always remove the hyperlink in Google Docs in a jiffy.

 Now, after moving the tables you added to your Google Docs document, you want to link a specific topic to one of the data presented.